 8. Instabug

-Instabug is a debugging tool that empowers mobile teams to strike a solid equilibrium between stability, performance, and feature development throughout the development lifecycle.
-This mobile debugging tool is based on a lightweight SDK, and it gives a distinct set of insights that enables mobile teams to carry out a host of operations like facilitating alignment with key performance metrics and sniffing out problems before they spiral out of control.
+Instabug is a powerful debug app that empowers mobile teams to achieve the perfect balance between stability, performance, and feature development throughout their app's lifecycle.
+This debugging app for Android is built on a lightweight SDK, providing unique insights that allow mobile teams to align with key performance indicators and identify issues before they escalate.

 Pricing: